IsaacShelton/Adept-1.1/README.md

 Adept treats any program with a function named 'build' as a just-in-time build script.
 When Adept invokes a build script, it uses the 'build' function as an entry point instead of 'main'.
 So to use ```build.adept``` to compile ```main.adept``` you just run the command ```adept build.adept```<br>

 ### Using functions as operators
+NOTE: I did not come up with this concept myself, I got it from [Johnathan Blow](https://www.youtube.com/user/jblow888).
 ```
 private import "adept/terminal.adept"